Industrial overcapacity can enable seasonal flexibility in electricity use: Discussion

-Our findings reveal that overcapacity unlocks seasonal flexibility of smelting electricity use, allowing them to curtail production during the winter when peak demand is exacerbated by heating electrification and reduced renewable output.
-In the 2050-net-zero scenario, seasonal flexibility reduces annual power system costs by 15-72 billion CNY through improved renewable integration and decreased reliance on firm generation, sufficient to offset the maintenance and operational costs of excess capacity and product storage, thereby cutting aluminum production costs by approximately 9\% of the current level.
-We identify an optimal overcapacity rate of approximately 30\% for the aluminum smelting industry in China, which closely matches the fraction of the year that is the winter heating season, indicating that the seasonality of the energy system is the fundamental driver of a seasonal smelter operation paradigm.
+Our findings reveal that overcapacity unlocks the flexibility of aluminum smelting operation, allowing smelters to curtail production during the winter when peak demand is exacerbated by heating electrification and reduced renewable output.
+We identify an optimal overcapacity rate of approximately 30\% for the aluminum smelting industry in China's decarbonized electricity power system, which closely matches the fraction of the year that is the winter heating season, indicating that the seasonality of the energy system translates into seasonal electricity price signals, which ultimately drive the smelters' seasonal operation.
+This seasonal operation transforms a flat industrial power demand into a seasonal load profile that reduces mismatch between electricity supply and demand.
+This avoids the need for massive investment and operational costs for expensive clean-firm power technologies, while simultaneously improving renewable energy integration.
+These reduced investment and operational costs translate into cheaper electricity costs, sufficient to offset the maintenance and operational costs of excess capacity and product storage, thereby cutting aluminum production costs by approximately 9\% of the current level.

-Our findings suggest that the increasing seasonality of decarbonized energy systems can be strong enough to drive energy-intensive industries to shift to a seasonal operation paradigm.
-Energy-intensive industries, such as aluminum, steel, and cement, will be the first to experience these impacts, given their high exposure to energy cost variations and structural overcapacity.
-As electricity cost variability becomes more seasonal, these sectors can leverage overcapacity and product storage capabilities to adapt to volatile electricity prices, reducing both their own operational expenses and overall energy system costs.

-Interestingly, overcapacity can facilitate complementary workforce patterns between energy-intensive industries and the energy sector, which can help mitigate social disruption from energy decarbonization and industrial restructuring.
-Nevertheless, converting the co-benefits of overcapacity into financial incentives for energy-intensive industries will require careful design of financial instruments, targeted subsidies or market mechanisms, as is required for the seasonally operating agriculture sector.
+Crucially, our findings suggest a need to re-evaluate the traditional paradigm of demand response, which in existing literature predominantly targets short-term (hourly to daily) demand-side flexibility.
+We demonstrate that energy-intensive industrial sectors have strong potential to be advantageous for long-term, seasonal demand flexibility.
+Industrial processes like primary aluminum smelting are fundamentally designed for steady-state, continuous operation.
+Forcing these systems to provide high-frequency, short-term flexibility often incurs steep efficiency penalties, thermal fatigue of equipment, risks of cell shutdown, and high control costs.
+In contrast, leveraging overcapacity allows these facilities to operate continuously at optimal efficiency for most of the year, undergoing only planned, long-duration curtailments during extreme seasonal grid peaks.
+Therefore, when accounting for the strict requirements of stable industrial operations, this seasonal paradigm emerges as not only economically superior but also technically far more practical than conventional short-term demand response.